devstar0718/bunzz_payment_splitter/README.md

 This connects with other contract and used for sharing accumulated tokens on the contract with shared accounts.

+The number of shared accounts is limited up to 10 and can be used for sharing revenues with limited number of accounts.
+(NFT Mint, Launch Token, ...)

 ## How to use

 1. Add payee with share point on the contract